kspilario/kspilario.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am **Karl Ezra Pilario**, a faculty member in the Department of Chemical Engineering at the University of the Philippines Diliman, where I lead the Process Systems Engineering Laboratory (**PSEL@UPD**).

-Our laboratory specializes in *computational research* in chemical and process engineering, with a particular focus on *process design and modelling, optimization, control, and monitoring* (see upper left, lower left, upper right, lower right quadrants of our logo, respectively).
-Through these research thrusts, we aim to develop innovative solutions across various applications, contributing to the achievement of the U.N.
+Our laboratory specializes in *computational research* in chemical engineering, with a particular focus on developing algorithms for *process design and modelling, optimization, control, and monitoring* (see upper left, lower left, upper right, lower right quadrants of our logo, respectively).
+Through our research, we aim to develop innovative solutions across various applications even beyond process industries, while contributing to the achievement of the U.N.
 Sustainable Development Goals.

 <p align="center">
     <img src="images/psel_logo_2023.png" width="200">